What is Strengthening Families Georgia? A Protective Factors Framework

 The Protective Factors

-studies support that when these Protective Factors are well established in a family the likelihood of child abuse and neglect diminishes.
+Research studies support that when these Protective Factors are well established in a family, the likelihood of child abuse and neglect diminishes.

 1. Parental Resilience